Alert - Active exploitation of VPN vulnerabilities

 These vulnerabilities affect various versions of the underlying Fortinet FortiOS software.
 Patches have been released for all known affected versions.
 See each respective CVE article in the references section for details.

 Should administrators not be able to apply the security patches or upgrade their VPNs immediately, Fortinet advises administrators to disable the SSL VPN as an immediate mitigation step.
-This can be done by disabling any firewall policies tied to SSL VPN, and then disabling the SSL VPN itself using the following commands:
+This can be done by disabling any firewall FirewallA security barrier placed between two networks that controls the amount and kinds of traffic that may pass between the two.
+This protects local system resources from being accessed from the outside. policies tied to SSL VPN, and then disabling the SSL VPN itself using the following commands:

 For FortiOS 5.2 and above branches: